hichana/fdna/RFP.md

     -x why can't see tx (b/c need to print to console not the response body but the tx id when running app) -x get tx link working in frontend
 - re-deploy to testnet

+# BUILD OUT LAYOUT, DESIGN, ARTWORK 2
+-x work on DND
+    - will need to pull out the notifications for dnd. try
+        - pull out components from DVD into a new component that takes in a string id of strand a or b -x fix data load upon logging in
+-x fix alignment while CTA is hidden
+-x probably better to not have a big intro but just start with a title, subtitble, then "Select NFTs from your wallet"?
+    -x maybe just start off with steps, like 1.
+If you don't have two or more Flow NFTs, go buy them from one of these awesome marketplaces
+    -x the experience should start right away, and for those who want more info they should be able to veer off to get it.
+So how to handle it?
+        -x options
+            - modal with about info
+            - second page
+            - parse down info so one page is ok
+            - keep info and make it all work,
+            - minimize info at the top, have a link to the bottom, then have the info at the bottom of the page -x ok, new layout is
+    - header
+    - sub-header explainer
+    - link to scroll to bottom to learn more (about section)
+    - Collection/selector
+    - DND DNA builder
+    - Minter/view DNA section
+    - About
+        - more explainer text
+        - links to marketplaces
+        - faq
+        - link to scroll back up to top and "start building DNA" -x try
+    - make a new component called About
+        - move things into About from CTA
+    - in About
+        - build out the elements, componentize the accordion (into its own component to be used with both faq and NFT selection)
+-x get login/out button to not flash loading
+-x now get layout dialed
+    - all components should be nested appropriately
+    - modify for desktop to mobile
+-x fix any remaining color scheme issues
+-x handle all remaining logic, like if user is logged in but has no NFTs from catalog
+    - user does not have any NFTs from catalog
+        - point them to monster maker
+-x update all copy
+-x clean up code